zeljkofilipin/filipin.eu/_posts/2016-12-28-javascript-the-good-parts.md

 title: 'JavaScript: The Good Parts'
 ---
 # TLDR
-This was the second time I have read the book. 📖📖 I am not sure if I have finished it the first time I was reading it.
+This was the second time I have read [JavaScript: The Good Parts](http://shop.oreilly.com/product/9780596517748.do) by Douglas Crockford. 📖📖 I am not sure if I have finished it the first time I was reading it.
 The first time I did not learn much because it was way over my head.
 This time I have learned more, but the book is still over my head.
 I should read it again in a year or two. ⏳

 # Review

-It has been a couple of years since I have reviewed a book here. 😱 I have read plenty of books since.
-More than 60 in 2016 alone.
+It has been a couple of years since I have reviewed a [book](/book) here. 😱 I have read plenty of books since.
+More than 60 in [2016](https://www.goodreads.com/user/year_in_books/2016) alone.
 I am trying to be better about at least recording the books I have read (see [my Goodreads account](https://www.goodreads.com/zeljko_filipin)).
 Most of the time I just rate the book 1 ⭐️ to 5 🌟🌟🌟🌟🌟 stars.
 I will try to write at least a sentence about each book at Goodreads.

 Not all books deserve a review, but this one does.
 I have bought it in early 2013, almost four years ago.
 I remember reading it then.
 It was so over my head.
 There is a chance I did no finish reading it, since I did not write a review, but also, I did not review many books I have read...